rvalitov/widgetkit-folder-ex/README.md

 ### Unique Features
 The new features that the FolderEx has and that are not available in the original Folder Content Provider:

-* **Sophisticated Filtering** - complete freedom to apply any filtering of files using RegExp patterns.
+* **Sophisticated Filtering** - complete freedom to apply any filtering of files using RegExp patterns, [read more](https://github.com/rvalitov/widgetkit-folder-ex/wiki/Filtering-Patterns).
 * **Better control of titles** - more options are available to control how the titles are created from the file names, e.g. replacement of dashes and/or underscores into space character.
 * **Tooltips for all options** - it's much easier to use the widget, because tooltips are available for all settings.
 * **Update notifications** - you will be notified if new versions of the plugin are available.